MicrosoftDocs/defender-docs/defender-endpoint/ios-configure-features.md

 5. Select **Next** and assign this policy to targeted devices/users.

-## Configure option to send in-app feedback
+## Configure the option to send in-app feedback

 Customers now have the option to configure the ability to send feedback data to Microsoft within the Defender for Endpoint app.
 Feedback data helps Microsoft improve  products and troubleshoot issues.